zachsaw/MPDN_Extensions/README.md

 To use these extensions, click the **Download ZIP** button on the right sidebar to download the whole repository.

-Then extract the files and folders in the Extensions folder to your MPDN Extensions folder (replacing it).
+Then extract the files and folders in the Extensions folder into your MPDN Extensions folder (which should be empty when you first installed MPDN - if not, make sure you clean it out first).

+If you also want to try out the example scripts, extract the two folders under Examples into your MPDN Extensions folder too.

 Developing / Debugging Extensions